tw93/MiaoYan/README_EN.md

 - 🏌🏽‍♂️ **Fast**: Using Swift5 native development, the performance experience is much better compared to the Web.
 - 🩴 **Simple**: Very light, pure editor input experience, many shortcut keys to help you fast.

-## Why do this

-- I have tried many note-taking applications before, such as WizNote, Ulysses, Quiver, MWeb, Bear, Typora, for various reasons, I did not find a conventional Markdown application, so I had the idea of doing MiaoYan.
-- My job is front-end development, but also can develop iOS App, love to toss new things, so develop MiaoYan as a fun leisure.

 ## First Use

 1. Download the latest `MiaoYan.dmg` installation package from <a href="https://github.com/tw93/MiaoYan/releases/latest" target="_blank">GitHub Releases</a> and double-click to install it.